d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

   receives the menu that is being created and a description of the clicked Prolog token, and it can extend the menu with entries before it’s displayed.

+[Prolog Help] See section Prolog Help

+Renaming Variables
+──────────────────

+  You can rename a Prolog variable across the current top-term with the following command:

+  Key: C-c C-r (sweeprolog-rename-variable)
+        Rename a variable across the topmost Prolog term at point.

+  The command `sweeprolog-rename-variable', bound to `C-c C-r', prompts for two variable names and replaces all occurrences of the first variable in the term at point with the second.
+The prompt for the first (old) variable name provides completion based on the existing variable names in the current term, and it uses the variable at point as its default.

+  If Context Menu mode is enabled, you can also rename variables by right-clicking on them with the mouse and selecting `Rename Variable' from the top of the context menu.
+See [Context Menu] for more information about context menus in Sweep.

+[Context Menu] See section Context Menu

 Prolog Help